jbpawlik/SwimNW/README.md

 11:10 - The problem, which is the same one that ate up four hours the other day, is that I can't use this.setState(property: newStringOrNumber) inside the functions I am writing.
 I had to make the property an empty array, then push the new thing to it.
 I'm still not sure why.

 11:40 - Working on switching to the Edit Marker screen.

+2:50 - Took about fifteen for a snack.
+I've been working on the same problem as this morning but in a different place.
+This time I can't even update it with an array.